 Best ever Gluten-free Baked Salmon Patties recipe!
 Easy to make ahead and freeze.
-Serve with yogurt-based Creamy Lime Sauce for salmon patties.
+Serve with yogurt-based creamy lime sauce for salmon patties.
 Bake or fry for an easy weeknight meal!

-Crispy Baked Salmon Patties with Creamy Lime Sauce will be on our dinner table today.
+These Crispy Baked Salmon Patties with Creamy Lime Sauce are part of our regular meal rotation.
 This is a recipe I've made for more years than I care to remember!
-It has stood the test of time because this salmon cake recipe is
+It has definitely stood the test of time.

 - quick and easy